Online Safety

 • Wired sync reliability: about 99% success for Joey

-• Trends that show how something is changing over time
+• Trends that show whether something is escalating or cooling off

 Privacy and security notes

-Joey positions itself as “alerts, not surveillance.”
-In practice, the privacy posture is driven by two choices:
+Joey positions itself as "alerts, not surveillance."
+Two design choices matter:

 • Joey does not run a keyboard and does not capture every keystroke

-Joey publicly states it is ISO/IEC 27001:2022 certified and that family data is encrypted in transit and at rest on AWS, and not used to train its AI models.
+Joey publicly states it is ISO IEC 27001:2022 certified and that family data is encrypted in transit and at rest on AWS, and not used to train Joey's AI models.

 What we liked

-• Web-first parent dashboard (works great in mixed device households)
+• Web dashboard that works in mixed device households

 What we did not like